Berkeley-CS61B/website-sp24/homeworks/hw0/hw0b/index.md

   order, and is fast.
 In contrast, `HashSet` does not have a defined "order", but is (usually) really fast.
   - We will formalize these notions of "fast" later on in the course when we learn about asymptotic analysis.
-- A `Set` canot contain duplicate items.
+- A `Set` cannot contain duplicate items.
 If we try to add an item already in the set, nothing happens.

 [`TreeSet`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/TreeSet.html
 [`HashSet`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/HashSet.html